Stimulant Detox, Withdrawal Symptoms, and Addiction Treatment

 Medical complications during stimulant detox are not generally life-threatening.
-Symptoms are mainly agitation and mood fluctuations 2.
-Physical manifestations of stimulant withdrawal are generally limited to fatigue and a general loss of energy, neither of which are dangerous 2.
+Symptoms are mainly agitation and mood fluctuations.2 Physical manifestations of stimulant withdrawal are generally limited to fatigue and a general loss of energy, neither of which are dangerous.2

-While the physical symptoms of stimulant detox are unpleasant, they are fleeting, and rarely pose serious health risks.
+While the physical symptoms of stimulant detox are unpleasant, they are fleeting and rarely pose serious health risks.
 However, some users may be especially affected by significant mood changes.
-Intense depression, especially in people who suffer from a mood disorder regardless of substance use, can be accompanied by suicidal thoughts 2.
-Psychological symptoms of this severity can feel unbearable for some people, and professional help may be necessary to ensure the safety of recovering stimulant users.
+Intense depression, especially in people who suffer from a mood disorder regardless of substance use, can be accompanied by suicidal thoughts.2 Psychological symptoms of this severity can feel unbearable for some people, and professional help may be necessary to ensure the safety of recovering stimulant users.

 Every treatment plan, including detox, will be tailored to the individual.
-Because each person begins using for different reasons, it is vital that professional treatment meets each person’s unique needs.
+Because each person begins using for different reasons, it is vital that professional addiction treatment meets each person’s unique needs.

-How to Find a Detox Program
+How to Find a Stimulant Detox Program

-Looking for the right treatment and detox program can seem daunting, but there is help available to anyone seeking it.
+Looking for the right treatment and detox program can seem daunting, but there is help available for anyone seeking it.
 There are several things to consider when selecting a treatment program for stimulant abuse or addiction:

 - Do you prefer inpatient or outpatient care?
-Both program types will typically involve detox as well as therapy and counseling sessions to help a person learn how to cope with cravings and resist relapse.
-Inpatient treatment involves a stay at a sober facility, whereas outpatient programs allow a person to work treatment from home.
-Evaluation by a physician or other addiction treatment specialist can be helpful prior to selecting treatment, as they will be able to make a recommendation for the type most likely to benefit the recovering individual.
+Both program types will typically involve detox, as well as therapy and counseling sessions to help a person learn how to cope with cravings and resist relapse.
+Inpatient treatment involves a stay at a sober facility, whereas outpatient programs allow a person to work their treatment from home.
+Evaluation by a physician or other addiction treatment specialist can be helpful prior to selecting treatment, as they will be able to make a recommendation for the type of program most likely to benefit the recovering individual.